eliThomass/battleship-terminal/README.md

 ## Project by Eli Thomas

-- This is a simple tic tac toe project will can be run from the terminal.
+- This is a simple tic tac toe project which can be run from the terminal.